 Add finishing oil.

-Take any finishing oil (we went with Walrus Oil) and rub it onto the underside.
+To get a nice epoxy food finish, take any finishing oil (we went with Walrus Oil) and rub it onto the underside.
 Leave the oil on for at least 10-15 hours, and then wipe off any excess from the epoxy.

 Attach aluminum table legs.